JoseMiguelPizarro/USunPosition/README.md

 # USunPosition

 This is an astronomically accurate Sun positioning system for Unity.
-It implements de PSA algorithm: https://www.sciencedirect.com/science/article/abs/pii/S0038092X00001560
+It implements the PSA algorithm: https://www.sciencedirect.com/science/article/abs/pii/S0038092X00001560

 ## How To Install